Last Updated on by Angie

 We'd like to thank the Corning / Finger Lakes tourist office for hosting us during our visit.
 As always, all opinions are our own!

 Looking for a place to stay in the Finger Lakes?
-Check out Watkins Glen Harbor Hotel– a comfortable hotel with a great location on Seneca Lake!
+Find a great stay on Airbnb today!

 Looking to book your next trip?
 Check out the following services we use!